Muar (town): Transportation

-Car
+By road

 Besides federal roads such as Federal Route 5 that runs through Muar town centre, Muar is also accessible via the PLUS Expressway through the Tangkak (EXIT 235), Bukit Gambir (EXIT 236), Pagoh (EXIT 238) and Yong Peng (EXIT 241) interchange exits.

 Access to Segamat, the closest railway station to Muar, is possible using Federal Route 23.

-Sultan Ismail Bridge, the first bridge across the Muar River is the landmark of the town, built in 1960 and completed in 1962 to replace old ferry services in the 1960s.

-The new Muar Second Bridge connecting Parit Bunga at the north and Sabak Awor at the south across the river is part of the 13 km Muar Bypass (highway Federal Route 224) that was completed in 2005.
-The bridge is the latest landmark of the town.
-The highway that traverses through the outskirts of the town has ease the journey by diverting the traffic from downtown Muar.
+Sultan Ismail Bridge, the first bridge across the Muar River, was built in 1960 and completed in 1962 to replace old ferry services between downtown Muar and Tanjung Agas on the Tangkak side.
+The new cable-stayed Muar Second Bridge connecting Parit Bunga at the north and Sabak Awor at the south across the river is part of the 13 km Muar Bypass (Federal Route 224) that was completed in 2005, becoming the latest landmark of the town.
+The highway traverses through the outskirts of the town, easing the journey by diverting the traffic from downtown Muar.

-Muar with status as an important trading and administrative town in the state of Johor for both the colonial British and the old Johor Sultanate in the early days has contributed in shaping the landscape of the town.
+There are also express bus coaches to all the nearby towns and the major cities of Malaysia including Kuala Lumpur, Johor Bahru, Malacca City, Seremban, Kuantan, Ipoh, George Town etc., and also to Singapore and Hat Yai.
+There are two bus stations in Muar, namely Hentian Maharani Bus Station and Bentayan Express Bus Station (formerly Pagoh Bus Station).